gekatateam/neptunus/docs/CONFIGURATION.md

     group_id = "@{envs:NEPTUNUS_KAFKA_INPUT_CONSUMER_GROUP}"
 ```

-Key request format depends on concrete keykeeper.
+The key request format depends on the specific keykeeper.

 Keykeepers are initialized before other plugins.
-Also, you can use key substitutions in other keykeepers configuration if they are declared after:
+You can also use key substitutions in the configuration of other keykeepers if they are declared later:
 ```toml
 [[keykeepers]]
   [keykeepers.env]